Venezuela unrest kills fifth person, Lopez faces court

 In a nation split largely down the middle on political lines, 'Chavistas' have stayed loyal to Maduro despite unflattering comparisons with his famously charismatic predecessor.
 Many Venezuelans fear the loss of popular, oil-funded welfare programs should the socialists lose power.

-Maduro expelled three U.S. diplomats this week, accusing them of recruiting students to protest.
-Washington said on Wednesday it was considering reciprocating.

-(Additional reporting by Andrew Cawthorne and Diego Ore in Caracas; Javier Farias in Tachira; German Dam in Puerto Ordaz; Writing by Andrew Cawthorne; Editing by Chizu Nomiyama)
+(Additional reporting by Deisy Buitrago in Caracas Javier Farias in Tachira; Editing by Brian Ellsworth and Chizu Nomiyama)